keithrbennett/keithrbennett.github.io/_posts/2009-02-26-jruby-a-better-language-for-the-java-virtual-machine.md

 Note the initialize method.
 The options parameter default to nil, but if any key value pairs are specified, they will be contained in a hash instance named _options_.
 The _options.each_ line illustrates a small part of the power of functional programming in Ruby.
 Iterating over the contents of the hash is clear and concise.
 For each key value pair, _putValue_ is called with the key and the value, in that order.
 The whole thing is done only if _options_ is not nil.

-Here&#8217;s how the exit action is specified in the JRuby program:
+Here's how the exit action is specified in the JRuby program:

 ```ruby
 self.exit_action = SwingAction.new("Exit",